 In its initial review, CBRE identified 384 parcels maintained by the City from tax rolls and unique Folio numbers.
 Through a hierarchal search process, the firm was able to uncover twenty-two (22) additional parcels covering nearly 300,000 square feet.
-Of these, nineteen (19) were excluded from the portfolio for further review by the City, resulting in 387 total parcels covering 690 acres of land that were assessed, mapped, and catalogued by use type as depicted in Attachment B and more particularly described in Table 1 of Attachment A, enclosed hereto.
+Of these, nineteen (19) were excluded from the portfolio for further review by the City, resulting in 387 total parcels covering 690 acres of land that were assessed, mapped, and catalogued by use type.
 The complete description of the asset, including acreage and any property structures were also summarized.
 The distribution of parcels revealed that a quarter of the City-owned area is vacant land.